Was this review helpful to you?

 Post Drama Withdrawal!
 Updated.

-EmotionsI love Esther Yu, and this was my first time watching He Yu.
+EmotionsI love Esther Yu, and this was not my first time watching He Yu.
 I truly enjoyed the character he played.
 I’m a big fan of boxing, martial arts, and race cars—especially Funny Car racing—so this story stirred up a lot of memories for me right away.

 However, Esther Yu brought the role to the screen so convincingly that I kept watching because of her.
 Her performance was so strong that I almost stopped watching out of frustration with the writing alone—which only proves how excellent she is as an actress.
 Even when I didn’t like the script, her talent held my attention.